humeranoor/llm-anti-tracking/README.md

 A repo with the code, data and models needed for LLM-based anti-tracking workshop as part of ML Prague 2025.

 ## About
-### Title: Utilizing Large Language Models for improved anti-tracking in web browsers
+### Utilizing Large Language Models for improved anti-tracking in web browsers
 ### Abstract
 Online tracking remains a significant privacy concern for internet users.
 Current solutions while effective have limitations in terms of coverage maintenance and precision.
 This workshop aims to leverage the power of LLMs to create a more robust adaptive and efficient anti-tracking system.
 We will explore the architecture of an LLM-based anti-tracking system developing the data pipeline and exploring how these models can be fine-tuned to analyze network requests page content and user interactions in real-time.
 The system's ability to understand the semantic context of web elements allows for more accurate identification of tracking attempts reducing false positives while improving detection rates of sophisticated trackers.
 A key focus will be on the practical challenges of implementing such a system within the constraints of a web browser environment.
 We'll discuss strategies for optimizing LLM inference to meet the real-time demands of browsing balancing accuracy with performance.